The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 In addition, the two suspensions often mandate different suspension periods with different rules for converting back to full or limited "restricted" driving privileges, and of course the longer of the two suspension periods determines the final outcome.
 Drivers have to address and resolve each suspension in order to be sure that driving privileges are restored at the earliest date.

-Many people may find Jake's flow chart to be an easier way to begin to understand the parallel but different DMV and court processes.
+Many people may find Ryan's flow chart to be an easier way to begin to understand the parallel but different DMV and court processes.
 If you get confused with the discussion below, then click on Anatomy of a Mendocino County DUI.

 .Delaying or Fighting the DMV Suspension